 Peppersmith Gum: Made with real ingredients, real flavors and NO SUGAR.
-This non-GMO gum’s active ingredients is Xylitol which reduces the amount of bacteria and plaque and acts against low pH in the mouth – more scientific stuff here on their website.
+This non-GMO gum’s active ingredients is Xylitol which reduces the amount of bacteria and plaque and acts against low pH in the mouth.
 I love that not only does Peppersmith source real flavors but they go above and beyond – their lemon flavor is from real lemons sourced in Italy and their eucalyptus is from Australia – the highest quality you can find – instead of China’s “cheap stuff”.
 Also no animal derived ingredients like shellac or bovine gelatin so it is suitable for vegans and vegetarians too.

 This gum tastes good and is perfect for a quick freshen-up.
 It maintains it’s elasticity and stays together so it is easy to chew.
 I would say the flavor lasts for a good few minutes before fading but its not something you are going to chew for an hour.
 A box is 11.69EU and comes with 12 packs which works out to be just about 1.00/pack US.